 Step 2: Testing Components

 The first component I tested was the 16x2 character LCD display.
 Wiring was very simple but I had to install the adafruit_character_lcd.character_lcd library to connect to the display.
-The LCD display needs a potentiometer to control the contrast of the display.
+A potentiometer controls the contrast of the display.

 Next I worked on connecting the stepper motor.
-The stepper motor will move the piece dropper along the top of the Connect 4 board to the right column via a belt and pulley or a linear actuator.
+The stepper motor will move the piece dropper along the top of the Connect 4 board to the right column via a belt and pulley or a linear actuator (the current prototype uses a stepper motor to control a linear sliding rail).
 I used a stepper motor driver in order to more easily control the stepper motor.
 The stepper motor driver requires a 5V input in order to control it but the PocketBeagle can only output 3.3V.
 I used a Logic Level Converter to convert the signals from 3.3V to 5V.
 I used an external power supply (5V, 2A) to power the stepper motor.
 Wiring was simple and I found some test code to use from https://github.com/petebachant/BBpystepper.

 Next I connected the 360 degree continuous rotation servo motor.
-The servo motor will be used in the piece dropper to drop one piece into the right column.
+The servo motor will be used in the piece dropper to drop one piece into the right column (in hindsight choosing a continuous rotation servo was a mistake since it has poor positional accuracy and control).
 The servo motor also required a 5V power supply and I controlled the servo through the PocketBeagle's PWM pin.
 I used servo motor test code from my instructor, Eric Welsh.

 The last piece of hardware to connect was the USB camera.
 Connecting the camera required connecting (I just soldered them) the VB and VI as well as the ID and GND pins together.
 To test the camera, I used some basic code in the terminal: